sebpalluel/web3-monorepo/README.md

 ---

-> All you need to start your web3 service, 🔋 included
+> All you need to start your web3 service, 🔋 included.

+> This project has been deployed using [Vercel](https://vercel.com/), [Hasura Cloud](https://hasura.io/cloud/) and [Railway.app](https://railway.app/).
+You can check it out [here](https://www.web3-monorepo.app/).
+For more information about the deployment process, check the [deployment section](./production/README.md) 🚀.

 ## Quick install